Accessibility

 Transit Museum Downtown Brooklyn

-The Transit Museum in Downtown Brooklyn offers visitors with disabilities $5 admission.
+The Transit Museum in Downtown Brooklyn offers adult visitors with disabilities $5 admission.
 (Excludes groups of 5 or more – click here to make a Group Reservation.)

 The Transit Museum’s wheelchair accessible entrance is located on the corner of Schermerhorn and Court Streets, in Downtown Brooklyn.
 Once there please press the call button to the left of the gate.
 The Museum’s admissions coordinator will dispatch a staff member to operate the lift.
 For the best service, please email or call our Special Education and Access Manager at 718-694-1823 (Wednesday to Friday) a few days before your visit.